README Documentation

 - Index Path Optimization: Converts

-automatically - Import Consolidation: Merges multiple import statements from the same module
+./utils/indexto./utilsautomatically - Import Consolidation: Merges multiple import statements from the same module

 - Type Import Separation: Separates type imports using

-import type { Type }
+import type { Type }syntax for better tree-shaking

-7. Conditional Optimization (optimize_conditionals
+7. Conditional Optimization (optimize_conditionals)

 Optimize conditional statements by converting if-else chains to switch statements, flattening nested conditions, and simplifying boolean expressions.